-4.2 Mandatory Codecs
+7.2 Mandatory Codecs

-The following codecs MUST be supported in all MTAs.
+The following codecs MUST be supported in all MTAs and MGs.

-4.2.1 G.711
+7.2.1 G.711

-G.711 (both μ -law and A-law versions) MUST be supported in all MTAs.
-This codec provides toll-quality bitrate and is ubiquitous.
+G.711 (both μ -law and A-law versions) [17] MUST be supported in all MTAs and MGs.
+This codec provides toll-quality voice and is ubiquitous.
 It provides the "fallback" position for services such as fax, modem, and hearing-impaired services support, as well as common gateway transcoding support.
 In addition, G.711 is used as the fallback mode if there are not enough resources to establish a new connection using the requested codec (e.g. two channels of the RECOMMENDED G.728 or G.729 Annex E are already in existence, and there are not enough resources for a third connection to use a compressed codec).
 G.711 is IPR-free.